javascript-tutorial/en.javascript.info/1-js/02-first-steps/03-strict-mode/article.md

 ...
 ```

 We will learn functions (a way to group commands) soon.
-Looking ahead, let's note that `"use strict"` can be put at the start of most kinds of functions instead of the whole script.
+Looking ahead, let's note that `"use strict"` can be put at the beginning of the function body instead of the whole script.
 Doing that enables strict mode in that function only.
 But usually, people use it for the whole script.

 ````warn header="Ensure that \"use strict\" is at the top"